Orsino

 The appetite may sicken, and so die."

-(Act 1, Scene 1) - The Outcome: Marries Viola at the play's end — though the proposal is conditional ("let me see thee in thy woman's weeds") and the marriage itself postponed to after the play.
-The Duke whose love for Olivia has driven the play's first four acts redirects his affection within sixty lines of meeting his actual partner, and the play absorbs the redirection without comment.
+(Act 1, Scene 1) - The Outcome: He marries Viola at the play's end, though the proposal is conditional and the wedding postponed past the final scene.
+The Duke whose love for Olivia drove four acts redirects his affection within sixty lines of meeting his real partner, and the play absorbs the change without comment.

 "If Music Be the Food of Love"